The Rotary Club of Springfield Township

 Who do we want as a Member :

-As a club we are seeking individuals who either live or work in the community who are interested in volunteering their time, and in return getting back the satisfaction of knowing they are not only helping their fellow man but building friendships and business relationships.
+As a club we are seeking individuals who are interested in volunteering their time, and in return getting back the satisfaction of knowing they are not only helping their fellow man but building friendships and business relationships.
 We want people who will actively contribute to our club and who aren’t just joining to push their own agenda, rather those of Rotary and all it embodies.